-As an expense account is normally a debit balance, a contra expense account will normally have a credit balance.
 When the two balances are offset against each other they show the net balance of both accounts.

 Contra expense accounts are useful when a business needs to keep the two accounts separate so as not to lose information in its detailed bookkeeping records, but for presentation reasons in the financial statements, it is necessary to offset them against each other and show a net balance.